Older Convention Puzzles

 And you will meet the best friends you'll ever have.
 Going to an NPL convention was the first time many of us met people from all over the world who were just like us.
 As longtime member Eric put it, "This is where the people from your home planet are."

 You don't have to be a member of the NPL to attend the convention.
 In fact, many people first learn about the NPL by showing up at the convention when we're in their home city and then decided to join.
 (We were in Providence, Rhode Island last year and we'll be in Austin, Texas next year.)
-No, you don't have to join afterwards either, but you may find you can't help yourself (it's only $23 a year).
+No, you don't have to join afterwards either, but you may find you can't help yourself.

 Holy moley!
 That sounds awesome!

 Good point.
 What type of puzzles are we talking about?